shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-augmented-line-item-ali.md

 1. [Set Up Line Item Optimization](set-up-line-item-optimization.md)<br>
  From the **Optimization** section,
-    you can enable or disable Xandr optimization for a line item.
-If you enable Xandr optimization, you must first set a performance goal and goal priority, and then associate the line item with conversion pixels for those goals.
+    you can enable or disable Microsoft Advertising optimization for a line item.
+If you enable Microsoft Advertising optimization, you must first set a performance goal and goal priority, and then associate the line item with conversion pixels for those goals.